Back to Blog Back to Blog

 Intuition

-The aesthetics of Intuition are arguably more like what you’d see off some European piste, rather than Peak 6 at Breckenridge.
+"The aesthetics of Intuition are arguably more like what you’d see off some European piste, rather than Peak 6 at Breckenridge.
 Just to the right off the Kensho Superchair, you’ll be treated to a massive open bowl vastly more expansive than your average groomer.
 From there it’s dealer’s choice - drop in immediately and hug the right side to test your ungroomed skills, or traverse all the way over skier’s left side near some impressive cornices and take the line less traveled for some guaranteed fresh tracks.
 This run is equally about the views as much as the exceptional skiing, so take your time, make some extra turns, and find your way back to Kensho for that next lap.
-Variety is the spice - you’ll never take the same line down Intuition twice. - Dalon Stone, Business Development
+Variety is the spice - you’ll never take the same line down Intuition twice."

-vail & beaver creek
+vail resort & beaver creek resort

 Ricky's Ridge

-Ricky’s Ridge is fantastic for some early morning groomed runs, and spectacular on powder days when they’ll leave it just as Ullr made it.
+"Ricky’s Ridge is fantastic for some early morning groomed runs, and spectacular on powder days when they’ll leave it just as Ullr made it.
 Sun Down Bowl is rarely packed, and with Ricky’s having a long sustained upper pitch transitioning to a full speed winding cat track, it’s always worth the ride.
 Treat this one like a Netflix series – binge as many laps as your legs can stand.
-For the expert, ski past Ricky’s to access Seldom, Never, and O.S., some of Vail’s lesser known and more exposed terrain. - Dalon Stone, Business Development
+For the expert, ski past Ricky’s to access Seldom, Never, and O.S., some of Vail’s lesser known and more exposed terrain."

 Lover's Leap

-Laps off Skyline Express Lift in Blue Sky Basin is heaven on a bluebird day with fresh powder.
+"Laps off Skyline Express Lift in Blue Sky Basin is heaven on a bluebird day with fresh powder.
 I go between Lover's Leap, Iron Mask and Little Ollie.
-Then stop in at Belle's Camp to rest my legs, refuel, and take in the stunning views from the top. - Teresa Wiedel, Brand & Guest Experience Manager
+Then stop in at Belle's Camp to rest my legs, refuel, and take in the stunning views from the top."

 Before you hit the lift lines, you'll want to fuel up for a day on the slopes.
 Check out our Staff Picks for the best breakfast spots in Breckenridge, Steamboat and the Vail Valley.